xpdAcq/xpdAcq/doc/cheat_sheet.rst

 For more details about how to write a ``bluesky`` scan plan, please see `here <http://nsls-ii.github.io/bluesky/plans.html>`_.

+It is recommended that you use the ``xpdAcq`` templates unless your experiment needs its own special bluesky plan, because the autoreduction of data is not currently supported for bluesky pass-through plans.
+Also, metadata capture in bluesky passthrough plans must be explicitly coded into the plan.

 5. list objects by categories
 """""""""""""""""""""""""""""